Adamant-im/adamant-api-jsclient/CONTRIBUTING.md

 ## Pull Request Guidelines

+- The master branch is just a snapshot of the latest stable release.
+All development should be done in dedicated branches.
+Do not submit PRs against the master branch.

 - Checkout a topic branch from a base branch, e.g. `master`, and merge back against that branch.

 - If adding a new feature add accompanying test case.